Instructions for Student Letters of Recommendation

 - a list of your accomplishments at Shepherd, including any club or organization memberships and officer positions held, research done with faculty, publications, conference presentations, and any other great stuff you’ve done I can focus on in my letter,

 - a list of accomplishments away from school (psych-related work, practica or internships, summer training programs, etc.)

 - a copy of your transcript (unofficial is okay),

-- a copy of your personal statement (written for your one of your applications)–this will give me some indication of why you are applying.
+- a copy of the personal statement you’ve written for your one of your applications–this will give me some indication of why you are applying (a draft is okay).